smbc-digital/StockportGovUK.AspNetCore.Availability/README.md

 ## Initilaization

-Availability cofiguration should be added to appSettings as per below.
+Availability cofiguration should be added to appSettings as below.
 Note that Key should be kept secret.

 ```json
   "Availability": {